 Tips & notes

-- Make ahead: Prepare shrimp filling up to 1 day ahead and refrigerate.
-Assemble wontons just before cooking for the best texture.
+- Make ahead: Prepare the shrimp filling up to 1 day in advance and refrigerate.
+This saves time on busy nights.

-- Broth flavor: Homemade chicken stock has the richest taste, but good-quality store-bought broth works too.
+- Broth flavor: Homemade chicken stock gives the richest taste, but high-quality store-bought stock works well too.